 Myrgos, the powerful and benevolent Dragon King has passed into the next world after an extended illness, and the land is now gripped with uncertainty.
-As the laws of succession dictate,

 With the death of the Draco Magi, the wizard-lock on the succession strongbox of each apprentice has completely dissipated.
 Inside each box, an apprentice will find a succession scroll.
 Contained on the scroll is the last piece of knowledge required to become the Drago Magi — but only one can claim the title.
 Each scroll holds a different “Spell of Succession” that may be executed only with the correct combination of rare gems.
 These magically imbued gems appear in sets of three only during times of succession and must be collected by dragons at the command of each apprentice.
 The competitor who is first to collect the gems needed to complete his Spell of Succession becomes the new Drago Magi.
 For the loser, the unofficial title whispered under the breath of the people is “Novitius Eterna” or “Forever a Novice”.